 How Does the Fujifilm X-E3 Compare?

 |Sensors||24 MP – APS-C CMOS X-TRANS III Sensor||16 MP – APS-C CMOS X-TRANS II Sensor|

 |Burst Rate||14 f/s||7 f/s|

 The X-E3 is an amazing new addition to the Fujifilm X-Series.
 It offers a range of feature and is beautifully made.
 The premium design and a touchscreen interface give you a delightful shooting experience.

-There is nothing to complain about image quality either.
-It delivers bright and stunning photos with a great level of detail.
+There is nothing to complain about when it comes to image quality either.
+The Fujifilm X-E3 delivers bright and stunning photos with a great level of detail.
 Simulation modes add some extra effects to make your shots look lovely.
-And the improved and upgraded connectivity options make it possible for you to share your wonderful shooting experience on different social media platforms very easily.
+And the improved and upgraded connectivity options make it possible for you to share your images on different social media platforms very easily.

-And, finally, the battery life is not as good as it should be.
-You would probably want to get an extra battery or two.
+And, finally, the battery life is not as good as it should be, so you probably want to get an extra battery or two.